-Sonia Delaunay was a Ukrainian-born French artist, who spent most of her working life in Paris and, with her husband Robert Delaunay and others, cofounded the Orphism art movement, noted for its use of strong colours and geometric shapes.
-Her work extends to painting, textile design and stage set design.
+Sonia Delaunay was a Ukrainian-born French artist and fashion designer, who spent most of her working life in Paris.
+Along with her husband, Robert Delaunay, and others, she co-founded the Orphism art movement, noted for its use of strong colors and geometric shapes.
 She was the first living female artist to have a retrospective exhibition at the Louvre in 1964, and in 1975 was named an officer of the French Legion of Honor.
 Her work in modern design displays concepts of geometric abstraction, as well as the integration of furniture, fabrics, wall coverings, and clothing.

-For four more decades Sonia designed fabrics for the Amsterdam luxury store Metz and Co, and latterly for Liberty.
+For four more decades, Delaunay designed fabrics for the Amsterdam luxury store Metz and Co, and later for Liberty.
 By the 1930s she was aware of the possibilities of mass – and machine – production.
 She said:

-This film shows presentations of fabrics and dresses designed by Sonia Delaunay.
+This film shows presentations of fabrics and dresses designed by Sonia Delaunay:

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!